udacity/tend-rst/PodcastSummaries.rst

 ------------
 Link to `Podcast <https://soundcloud.com/udacity-tech-entrepreneur/e01-intro-nanodegree-program-and-brainstorming>`_

+**Welcome**

+For each podcast episode episode your coaches, Mark and Jonah we will give you big overview of the lessons you will learn in your coursework and talk about how to apply the lessons to your assignments.

+Assignments take 1 to 2 weeks to complete and we’ll also go over the rubric as well to make sure that you know what we expect from you.

+We will also give you specific advice and frameworks to help you complete your projects and help you develop your business ideas.

+**Program Overview**

+The value of this not the content, but the support you get from participating in this Nanodegree program.

+We are specifically talking about frequent feedback from your reviewers and coaches here at Udacity on your specific idea and gain access to us, your coaches here at Udacity to help mentor and guide you.

+We’ve laid out a format for you to strictly follow to learn about business.
+Follow this format to the letter.
+Do not deviate from this format because we’re giving you good frameworks in order to:

+- Think about ideas
+- Communicate your ideas

+At the end of the program, you will complete a pitch deck to serve a basis to help build your product.

+You are not expected to build the product; there is no coding involved.
+This Nanodegree program is all about doing the necessary research by etting quick feedback from your customers in the market place.

+**Brainstorming**

+Let's talk about brainstorming.
+As part of Project 0.1, you are expected to come up with  three problems and choose one idea to write about.
+Tell us what idea do you have to solve this problem.

+**Your Ideas**

+  We want to remind you that your ideas are your very own ideas.
+Udacity does not own your ideas in any way.
+Our terms of service agreeement outlines that all student work is the property of the student.
+Here is the link to the `terms of service <https://www.udacity.com/legal>`_

+  **Starting off**

+  Put your idea on paper and write it out.

+  **How do you come up with solutions?
+How do you come up with ideas?**

+  1. Observe and listen
+  2. Look at your daily life and see what can you:

+       - Make things faster
+       - Make things easier
+       - Make people feel better
+       - Allow people to do other things in life

+  3. Look at your own problems and needs and wants.
+Ask yourself what sort of cool stuff can technology help alleviate this problem?
+What sort of cool stuff can technology help make my life easier?

+  4. What if tech is complicated?
+What if I don’t know any tech at all?

+     The Nanodegree program focuses on building applications and building a good UX experience.
+You know enough technology already because you use software everyday.

+  5. How about building Hardware or advanced software?

+     This Nanodegree program focuses your efforts on user validation and product design.
+If you need to know more technology such as AI/ Machine Learning/Stock Trading, you may need to explore another program or read up on the research that’s out there on the internet to get a good enough sense of the how to implement the technology you want to build.

+**Idea generation**

+1. Write anything and everything down.
+Don’t limit yourself
+   - T-charts
+   - Mindmaps
+   - Write 10 ideas in 2 minutes

+   This is a "shotgun" approach.
+We write freely and think of all the crazy stuff that could happen.
+We’ll go more into more detail in the next lesson and refine your ideas. the first step is to just write something down so we can give you your first feedback.

 .. _Podcast - Episode 2:

 Episode 2
 ------------
 Link to `Podcast <https://soundcloud.com/udacity-tech-entrepreneur/e02-choose-your-idea>`_

+**Choosing Idea**

+In this episode, we explore the interviews in the lesson and highlight the big concepts you should take away

+1. **Entrepreneurial Mindset**

+  - Seek problem that you’re having yourself - Aaron Harris from Y-Comb
+  - Be in a growth market.
+Rising tide.
+  - Talk about different types of ideas that make sense for software
+      1. Solve novel problem
+      2. Extend a current solution
+      3. Industry disruptor

+2. **Nir Eyal - Hooked Model**

+  The Hooked Model:

+      1. **Trigger:** Graph people's attention and guide them to what you want to do
+      2. **Action:** Make sure what you're asking users to do is clear
+      3. **Reward:** Give people a reward for the action.
+Make sure reward is variable
+      4. **Invest:** The actions should get people to invest more time and effort into the app.
+This will keep them coming back.

+3. **Execution is key, ideas are cheap**

+    As we’ve said many times, the people matter more than the idea.
+Plus you can’t do a good job on something unless you’re genuinely interested in it.
+So don’t apply with an idea described in an RFS if there’s some other idea you’d rather work on.
+You’re more likely to get funded to work on the idea you actually like. - YCombinator website

+  **What idea can you execute on?**
+    Make sure the idea you're working contains these four elements:
+      1. Problem is a vitmain or a painkiller
+      2. You can make money off this idea
+      3. It is focused and can be simply understood
+      4. Personally relevant.
+Try to solve a problem that you personally have.

 .. _Podcast - Episode 3: